 For marketing, it’s excellent.
-Newbie travelers are scrolling through jobs and see one that comes with a $1000 bonus!
+Newbie travelers are scrolling through jobs and see one that comes with a $1000 travel nurse completion bonus!
 Oooo.
-It got our attention.
+It gets our attention.
 But two things are happening with this:

 - Now we have to wait till the end to get the $1000

 - And now that $1000 is taxed instead of it going in our tax-free stipends

 Moving money around in travel nurse pay packages

 Moving money around in our pay packages is as common as a call light flashing.
 Recruiters, account managers, and marketing teams want us to look at a pay package and say yes to take the assignment through their company.
 Most travelers don’t look at a full pay package and add it all up to compare to other offers.
 So the shiny objects (like a travel nurse completion bonus) can really move some newer travelers to say yes.
 However, if they did take the time to look at the complete pay package it might not be that great.

 Let’s say you have 10 dimes you were supposed to give to a kid you are babysitting when you go to the store.
 But you know this kid is likely to have a tantrum in the candy aisle.
 The marketer in you might think two things.
 First, this kid doesn’t know how many dimes are “his”.
 Second, if you tell the kid he will get an extra dime when you get to the car (as long as he does not have a meltdown in the store), you will have a happier trip.
 So you take a dime that was already his and only give him 90 cents to spend in the store.
 After a happy trip, he gets that extra dime in the car.
 Win/Win right?